MerkDesigns/RankDB/README.md

 - Add / Remove accounts
 - Drag accounts to reorder them
-- Copy battletags, emails, and passwords directly from the row
+- Copy battletags, emails, and passwords directly from the account bar
 - Edit account credentials by rightclicking on the account
-- Edit account info such as country, notes, and banned status
+- Edit account info such as country, notes, and banned status by rightclicking on the account

 ### Rank Management